Dane Rampe: AFL career

-Rampe had a banner 2019 season, albeit not without some controversy.
+Rampe had an outstanding 2019 season, albeit not without some controversy.
 He was appointed co-captain alongside Josh Kennedy and Luke Parker prior to the season, and he won his first best-and-fairest award for the Swans after playing all but one match for the year.
 He gained notoriety during the year when he jumped onto a goalpost after the Round 8 match against Essendon to stop David Myers from trying to kick a goal after the siren.
 He was fined A$1,000 for his stunt, and A$10,000 for saying "You talk like a little girl" to the umpire.

 In 2020, Rampe had another excellent year in defence, although impeded significantly with a broken hand sustained in Rd 8 against Hawthorn.
 Remarkably he had continued to play another four games with the injury, before further damage led to a premature end to his season.
 His courage over continuing to play with the injury lead to him being awarded the Robert Rose Award for Most Courageous Player at the end of the season.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of the 2025 season.